Erdogan pardons elderly generals imprisoned following 1997 'postmodern coup' - ExBulletin

 Erdogan pardons elderly generals imprisoned following 1997 'postmodern coup'

-ANKARA, Turkey (AP) Turkish President Recep Tayyip Erdogan on Friday pardoned seven former military officers sentenced to life in prison for the 1997 overthrow of an Islamist-led government.
+ANKARA, Türkiye — Turkish President Recep Tayyip Erdogan on Friday pardoned seven former military officers sentenced to life in prison for the overthrow of an Islamist-led government in 1997.

 The former generals, who are between 70 and 80 years old, were pardoned due to health problems and old age, according to a decision published overnight in the country's Official Gazette.